 2. Updating Playlists in Your Database

-3. Organic Search – Finding High-Quality Playlists
+3. Similar Artist Search – Finding High-Quality Playlists

-Organic Search is an industry-first feature that helps users find high-performing playlists that actually rank well in Spotify’s algorithm.
+• Similar Artist Search is an industry-first feature that helps users find high-performing playlists that actually rank well in Spotify’s algorithm.

 Instead of wasting time on low-quality playlists, artists can target playlists that are actually driving engagement and are hotspots for traffic.